 Classic setting commonly use with transparent faceted stones as it elevates and displays the stone while keeping the surrounding metal to a minimum.
-The prongs are attached to a bezel to maintain shape and stability, and at least four claw design should hold the stone.
-With six claw design, it gives additional security and protection to the stone, an ideal setting for round diamond which appear to look rounder as compared to four prong setting.
+The prongs are attached to a bezel to maintain shape and stability, and at least four prong design should hold the stone.
+With six prong design, it gives additional security and protection to the stone, an ideal setting for round diamond which appear to look rounder as compared to four prong setting.

 Decorative detail can be added, such as splitting the prongs to create forked claws or setting small diamonds into the top of the claws.
 This Halo setting is designed to make the main stone look larger than it really is.

 This relies on the tension of the shank to keep the stone in place with just two points of contact securing it.
 The main stone appears to be “floating” between the contact point of the ring.
 This method required certain amount of pressure on the main stone, it is recommended to use diamond or coloured gemstones with higher durability such as Sapphire, Ruby, and Spinel.

 Tension setting expose a full view of the diamond, from girdle to culet, compared to other setting methods.
 With maximum light entering the diamond, it brings out the most brilliance and fire of the diamonds.

 It can be made more secure by filing a ledge in the two sides of the shank to seat the girdle and then pushing metal over the edge of the stone.
 This awesome setting might have a potential issue on resizing, as compared to the other setting methods.
 They are custom made and crafted to the exact measurement base on the center diamond size.
 It required specialised and dedicated skill to perform resizing.